 She tilts his chin up, scanning over his face thoughtfully.
 The edge of her long nail bites into his chin, then soothes apologetically over the spot when he winces.

 “Who is it?”
 Her tone is gentle, understanding.
-He thinks about telling her for a moment, just letting the whole disastrous situation slip out, before shrugging off the impulse.
+He thinks about telling her for a moment, just letting the whole disastrous situation slip out.
+Shrugs off the impulse.

 Stiles didn’t want anyone to know, and Derek’s not that much of a dick.